 Shimba Hills

 Shimba Hills is a beginner-friendly dive site featuring gently sloping coral hills that descend from 12 to 22 meters.
-With less currents and vibrant marine life, including schools of sweetlips and fusiliers, green turtles, red tooth triggerfish, a lot of garden eels, and much more, it’s a must-visit for underwater lovers.
+With less currents—especially during certain moon phases—and vibrant marine life, including schools of sweetlips and fusiliers, green turtles, red tooth triggerfish, a lot of garden eels, and much more, it’s a must-visit for its vibrant marine life and calm waters.

 Shimba Wall

-Shimba Wall is a gently sloping wall that descends from 6 to 25 meters.
-A good spot for divers of all levels from beginner to advanced, typically featuring less current.
-A great dive site to observe a diverse range of macro marine life, including nudibranchs and leaffish, reef fish, lionfish, scorpionfish, porcupinefish, pufferfish, clouded moray eels, redtooth triggerfish, glassfish, cornetfish, and many more.
+Shimba Wall is a gently sloping wall that descends from 6 to 24 meters.
+A good spot for divers of all levels from beginner to advanced, typically featuring less current—especially during certain moon phases.
+A great dive site to observe a diverse range of macro marine life including nudibranchs and leaffish, reef fish, lionfish, scorpionfish, porcupinefish, pufferfish, clouded moray eels, redtooth triggerfish, glassfish, cornetfish, and many more.
 Recommended to underwater photographers.

 The Edge